aws-cloudformation/cloudformation-cli/doc_source/resource-type-faq.md

   **A:** Because the `BaseHandler` is code\-generated, it cannot be edited\.
 + **Q: For Java development, is there a way to include multiple resources in a single maven project?**

   **A:** Not currently\.
-For security and manageablity, the CloudFormation Registry registers each resource provider as a separate, versioned, type\.
+For security and manageability, the CloudFormation Registry registers each resource provider as a separate, versioned, type\.
 You could still share code through a shared package\.
 Ideally, the wrapper layer does most of the boilerplate\.
 If you see a need for more boilerplate, we would like to know how we can improve for that use case rather than combine types in a package, so please reach out to the team\.
 + **Q: Will `com.amazonaws.cloudformation.proxy.Logger` have debug/info/warning/error levels/?**

   **A:** Currently, all log messages are emitted to AWS CloudWatch, which has no built\-in concept of log levels\.